 Afterward, wander the street looking for mementos, eat a little ice cream, and find some great Mexican food for dinner!
 Old Town San Diego has a little bit of something for everyone—history, dining, lodging, shopping, and entertainment.

-It is the site of California’s first settlement and was the perfect way to end our Spring Beak before heading back to the airport for home.
+It is the site of California’s first settlement and was the perfect way to end our Spring Break before heading back to the airport for home.

 Love this Post?
 Pin it!

-Final Thoughts on Spring Break Ideas for Oceanside, CA
+Final Thoughts on 7 Super Spring Break Ideas for Oceanside, CA